Quantitative Analytics

 Heavy Users and Other Oddities

 Marketing research surveys are very democratic.
 Each respondent gets one vote.
 The purely democratic model, despite its political strengths, can lead you astray in data analysis.
 Some groups of consumers have more income than others.
 Some groups of consumers buy your brand more frequently.
 In fact, in almost every product category, there is a relatively small group (10% to 20% of category users) that consumes the bulk of the category (accounting for 70% to 80% of total category sales volume).
 Thus, always keep an eye on how these “heavy users” are answering the survey questions.
-Their answers are far more important than answers of the light users.
+Their answers are far more important than the answers of the light users.
 Also, keep in mind that heavy users are typically buying the product more frequently, and typically are much more knowledgeable about the product category.

 Percentage Points of Change